keithalewis/umf/la.md

 Linear algebra is the study of linear structures and functions that preserve this structure.
 Vector spaces are a mathematical sweet spot.
 They are completely characterized by their dimension.
+Linear operators also form a vector space.
+They can be factored into smaller pieces using invariant subspaces.

 ## Vector Space

 A _vector space_ over a _field_ $\FF$ is set $V$ with a binary operation $V\times V\to V$, $(v,w)\mapsto v + w$, and
 a scalar product $\FF\times V\to V$, $(a,v)\mapsto av$, satisfying the distributive law.
+Typically $\FF$ is either the real numbers $\RR$ or complex numbers $\CC$.
 The binary addition is _commutative_ ($v + w = w + v$),
 _associative_ ($(u + v) + w = u + (w + v)$), has an _identity element_
 $\zero$ ($v + \zero = v$), and each element has an inverse ($v + (-v) = \zero$).